lofar-astron/PyBDSF/doc/source/process_image.rst

       :term:`aperture` ............
 None : Radius of aperture in pixels inside which aperture fluxes are measured for each source.
 None => no aperture fluxes measured
+      :term:`aperture_posn` .. 'centroid': Position the aperture (if aperture is not None) on: 'centroid' or 'peak' of the source.
       :term:`blank_zeros` ........
 False : Blank zeros in the image
       :term:`bmpersrc_th` .........
 None : Theoretical estimate of number of beams per source.
 None => calculate inside program